qgis/QGIS-Documentation/source/docs/user_manual/introduction/qgis_gui.rst

 Layers in the legend window can be organised into groups.
 There are two ways to do this:

 #.
-Right click in the legend window and choose :guilabel:`Add Group`.
+Right click in the legend window and choose :guilabel:`Add New Group`.
 Type in a
    name for the group and press :kbd:`Enter`.
 Now click on an existing layer and drag it onto the group.
 #.
 Select some layers, right click in the legend window and choose